fboender/documents/src/linux_troubleshooting_guide/linux_troubleshooting_guide.md

 The Art Of Troubleshooting
 --------------------------

-=== The Science of Troubleshooting ===
+### The Science of Troubleshooting

 Troubleshooting is basically science:

-1. *Make observations*: First, we make observations.
+1. **Make observations**: First, we make observations.
 What error message are we getting?
 What application does the error come from, which user, what browser, what network location, etc. This includes reproducing the problem to make it easier to find out and fix the problem.
-If the error is unfamiliar, you might for instance try to google it.
+If the error is unfamiliar, you might for instance try to google it.\
-   +
-   +
+   \
    For example, an application might complain about not being able to connect to a database with the error message "Connection timed out".
 We determine from where the application is trying to connect, and where it's trying to connect to.

-2. *Hypothesis and prediction*: We construct a hypothesis based on our observations, knowledge and experience.
+2. **Hypothesis and prediction**: We construct a hypothesis based on our observations, knowledge and experience.
 This is often the trickiest part because our knowledge might be lacking, or worse: we may not have a clear picture of the problem at all.
 Sometimes its a matter of guesswork.
-An example of a hypothesis could be: "The connection is timing out because a firewall is dropping the network traffic"
+An example of a hypothesis could be: "The connection is timing out because a firewall is dropping the network traffic".\
-   +
-   +
+   \
    If we have a hypothesis, we can make predictions.
 If we suspect the firewall, we should be unable to connect to the service from one location, but we should be able to connect from, say, the local network.
 Or we should be able to connect if we disable the firewall.

-3. *Perform an experiment*: Next we test our prediction through experimentation.
+3. **Perform an experiment**: Next we test our prediction through experimentation.
 For instance, we disable the firewall and try to connect to the service again.
 If its still not working (and we're sure we've properly disabled the firewall), we can conclude that the firewall is not the problem.

 We repeat these steps until we've identified the problem and solution.
+This may mean we have to add additional instrumentation to make better observations before we can properly diagnose a problem.
+For example, we may turn on debug logging in an application so we can better diagnose the problem next time it happens.

-=== Working from First Principles ===
+### Working from First Principles

 According to Wikipedia:

-__
-A first principle is a basic, foundational, self-evident proposition or assumption that cannot be deduced from any other proposition or assumption.
+> A first principle is a basic, foundational, self-evident proposition or
+> assumption that cannot be deduced from any other proposition or assumption.
-__

 When troubleshooting a problem, its extremely important to work from First Principles.
 In other words, we have to remove as much of the assumptions we